 The next day, Bette received a telegram from Joan with a very specific request:

 “Please do not refer to me in that manner in the future.”

-(Both Davis and Crawford started filming Charlotte, but it was just too much.
-Joan was replaced with Olivia de Havilland, a female costar Bette actually got along with.)
+The resounding success of Whatever Happened to Baby Jane? led to an attempted follow-up pairing of Davis and Crawford in 1964’s Hush…Hush, Sweet Charlotte.
+But the drama was just too much.
+Joan was replaced with Olivia de Havilland, a female costar Bette actually got along with.

 “Whatever I say about Miss Crawford, she’s a star…and she’s one of the few left.
 No question about it.”